miladnazar/Unit1Homework/README.md

 ## Overview and Origin

 * Stripe is a technology company that builds economic infrastructure for the internet.
-Businesses of every size—from new startups to public companies—use our software to accept payments and manage their businesses online.
+Businesses of every size—from new startups to public companies—use this software to accept payments and manage their businesses online.
 * **When was the company incorporated?**
 This company is founded in 2010.
 Stripe is headquartered in San Francisco, with offices in Dublin, London, Paris, Singapore, Tokyo, and more.
 * **Who are the founders of the company?**
-Patrick Collison, and John Collison (Brothers)
+Patrick Collison, and John Collison are two Brothers who began Stripe.
 * **How did the idea for the company (or project) come about?**
 Businesses didn't have any large scale online payment solutions so Stipe came up with solution for payments between businesses.
 Eventhough PayPal was available but PayPal was famous for payments between people not so much businesses.
 * **How is the company funded?
 How much funding have they received?**